 For out of Zion shall go forth the law,

 and the word of the LORD from Jerusalem.
-(Isa 2:1-3)
+(2:1-3)

-till he has established justice on the earth
+until he establishes justice on the earth

 and the coastlands wait for his law.
 (Isa 42:4)